)

 Final Thoughts

-Remember: What gets measured gets managed—and what gets managed gets improved.
+Remember: what gets measured gets managed — and what gets managed gets improved.
 By implementing even basic brand effectiveness measurement, you'll gain an advantage over competitors who still treat branding as purely creative exercise rather than a strategic business function.